-Above all, act like a learner.
-Our quest is to learn about real lives.
+- Above all, act like a learner.
+Our quest is to learn about real lives and our real society.
 There will be questions you won’t be able to answer on the spot.
 Just commit publicly to learning!
 (Your answer can always be, “Let me learn more about that,” or “Let’s learn more about that together.”)
 Flag issues for further future learning, through local dialogues; readings or films; field trips to community settings; visits from community organizations; and learning experiences with all the organizations contributing lessons.
 Each organization offers webinars, in-person professional development trainings, tools for developing curriculum and programs, and listservs for sharing new resources.
-Sign up!

-Stay connected to colleagues as you learn! #USvsHate teachers say they really value being part of a community of people tackling these issues together.
-We’ve included teacher stories [on the ongoing journey of trying #USvsHate lessons, and a comment section on each lesson page inviting you to discuss lessons with others trying them!
+- Stay connected to colleagues as you learn! #USvsHate teachers say they really value being part of a community of people tackling these issues together.
+We’ve included Teacher Stories on the ongoing journey of trying #USvsHate lessons.
 You can also join the Teaching Tolerance and #Schooltalking online communities to talk more about how your lessons and dialogues are going.

-Finally, here are some sample #USvsHate dialogue agreements.
+Finally, here are some sample #USvsHate dialogue agreements you can use if you want.
 See what you think.
-As we say on every Lesson page[, the ideal process is to determine your own agreements and norms with your students if you don’t have such norms in place already!:
+(As we say on every Lesson page, the ideal process is to determine your own norms with your students if you don’t have them in place already.)

 As adults and young people trying #USvsHate anti-hate lessons and messaging, we will support one another as we talk.